cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 So, we're asking VSCode to, for PHP files, run a `format this file` command when the file is saved and the tool to use for the formatting is `junstyle.php-cs-fixer`.
 Look directly at the end, in the `extensions` section, we instruct VSCode to install that extension.

-We also instruct VSCode to automatically saved the file as soon as the focus change i.e. for instance, if we select another file, if we click elsewhere (no more in the editor), ...
+We also instruct VSCode to automatically saved the file as soon as the focus changes i.e. for instance, if we select another file, if we click elsewhere (no more in the editor), ...

 Finally, `junstyle.php-cs-fixer` requires some settings that we need to initialize like f.i. `php-cs-fixer.executablePath`.

-Right now, you can think: *Wait a minute, I don't have the `/usr/local/bin/php-cs-fixer.phar` file on my computer.* And you are probably right but think again: are you coding *on your computer* or are you *inside a Docker container*?.
+Right now, you can think: *Wait a minute, I don't have the `/usr/local/bin/php-cs-fixer.phar` file on my computer.* And you are probably right but think again: are you coding *on your computer* or are you *inside a Docker container*?

 By running VSCode in a container, you're *no more* on your machine.